stianloader/GslStarplane/README.md

 `JavaExec`) does allow to attach a debugger to the environment, IDEs such as Eclipse struggle with finding the sources of the classes.
 This can make debugging difficult.
-To counteract this, the `genEclipseRuns` task generates the `runMod.launch` file that can be used to execute the development environment right within your IDE with all the extras your IDE provides.
+To counteract this, the `genEclipseRuns` task generates the `runMods.launch` file that can be used to execute the development environment right within your IDE with all the extras your IDE provides.

-**NOTE:** In most cases the generated \*.launch files won't work as necessary tasks (such as inlining starplane-annotations and negating AWs) aren't run.
+**NOTE:** In most cases the generated \*.launch files won't work as necessary tasks (such as negating AWs) aren't run.
 To remedy this issue, improvements need to be done on the Starloader-launcher.
 Such improvements would also mean the end of whacky workarounds such as gslStarplane generating runtime-access and compile-time access jars.